Cover-UI/Cover-UI.github.io/about.md

 permalink: /about/
 ---

 I am a freelance web developer.
-I generally make website templates and themes.
+I generally make website templates and themes for Blogger and Wordpress.
 I know HTML5, CSS3 and JavaScript(advanced).
+In addtion, I can write backend.
+I am using Flask.

 ### More Information